 'Most Innovative Startup 2020' by RSA - Watch the videoLearn More

 A data map is an accurate and up-to-date representation of an entity's data landscape and the information flowing through it.
 Data maps accurately identify critical elements within the data landscape, including the unique data types that are processed, their locations, formats, and the processing activities performed on that data.

+These are just a few examples of how data mapping helps organizations fulfill their legal requirements.
 Even though data mapping is not a statutory requirement, it is the best way to organize your stored data and make it easy to present to consumers upon request, since data mapping ensures organizations know exactly where their customers' data is stored, what type of data is stored in the various data stores, how it is processed, the purposes of the processing of the personal information, and to which entities it is transferred.
 Data mapping can help organizations gather all of this information and maintain an accurate and complete record of personal information.

 Watch a Demo on how this solution can benefit you on your road towards compliance.